ahmadalwy3/ahmadalwy3/Advanced-settings.md

 ***

+#### `cacheStorageAPI`

+Default: `unset`.

+uBO 1.18.2 and above, Chromium only.

+If set to `IndexedDB`, uBO will use [IndexedDB](https://developer.mozilla.org/en-US/docs/Glossary/IndexedDB) as a backend to the cache storage, potentially increasing performance and reducing memory usage.
+See [#328](https://github.com/uBlockOrigin/uBlock-issues/issues/328) for details.

+Bad side effects - filter lists will be out of date in incognito mode - [#399](https://github.com/uBlockOrigin/uBlock-issues/issues/399).

+***

 #### `cacheStorageCompression`

 Default: `true`.

 uBO 1.16.21 and above.

 If set to true, uBO will lz4-compress data before storing it in its cache storage.
 The cache storage is used for storing downloaded filter lists, compiled filter lists, selfies.
-This setting currently only work with Firefox/Firefox for Android.
-See https://github.com/uBlockOrigin/uBlock-issues/issues/141 for related discussion.
+This setting work when IndexedDB is used as the cache storage backend (by default with Firefox/Firefox for Android).
+See [#141](https://github.com/uBlockOrigin/uBlock-issues/issues/141) for related discussion.

 ***